HYF-Class20/agile-development-group2-all-about-trees/planning/user-personas.md

 ---

-## AXEL, 27 years, university student, Jakarta
+## University Student

 ![user persona Axel](/planning/assets/personaalex.jpg)

-### **Biography**

-- Name : AXEL john doe
-- Age : 27 years
-- Occupation : University Student
-- Current Location : Jakarta, Indonesia.

-Axel is a young sporty man from Jakarta.
-He is currently finishing his master degree in Biology in Universitas Indonesia. </br>

-### **Hobbies and interest**
+### Interest

-Axel spent his weekend mostly doing adventurous activity such as hiking, mountain climbing, and also cycling.

-He has a big interest in growth and development of Palm Trees.
-He is also concerned about the impact of deforestation on the country's biodiversity and ecosystems. </br>
+- Big interest in growth and development of Palm Trees. </br>
+- concerned about the impact of deforestation on the country's biodiversity and ecosystems. </br>

 ### **Goals**